aospapp/aosp/tools/acloud/README.md

 Additional helpful create options are:

-* `--flavor`: This can be one of phone, auto, wear, tv, iot, tablet and 3g.
-This will be used to choose the default hw properties and infer build target if not specified.
+* `--config`: This can be one of phone, auto, tablet, tv.
+This wil be used to configure different types of hardware properties and infer build target if not specified.

-* `--autoconnect`: This defaults to true and upon creation of a remote instance, creates a ssh tunnel to enable adb and vnc connection to the instance.
-For the local instance, acloud will just invoke the vnc client.
-If you don't want autoconnect, you can pass in `--no-autoconnect`
+* `--autoconnect`:&ensp;Cuttlefish AVD defaults to webrtc and acloud will automatically open the browser upon creation of a remote or local instance.
+Acloud will also create a ssh tunnel to enable adb and webrtc connection to the instance.
+Other AVD types(such as goldfish, cheeps...) still default to vnc.

-* `--unlock`: This can unlock screen after invoke the vnc client.
+    *   If you want to invoke vnc client, you can pass in `--autoconnect vnc`.
+    *   If you don't want autoconnect, you can pass in `--no-autoconnect`.

 * `--hw-property`: This is a string where you can specify the different properties of the AVD.
 You can specify the cpu, resolution, dpi, memory,and/or